hyperledger-archives/grid-rfcs/0000-product.md

 Product for specialized industries or use cases may derive from or extend this implementation.

-_For the base implementation of a product on grid, there will be 4 fields.
+_For the base implementation of a product on Grid, there will be 4 fields.
 A product_id, a product_namespace, an owner, and properties (a repeated key-value field)._